Gimbardo/dnd_markdown/all_collections/_sheets/Bababooey.md

 - **Common Clothes**
 - [**Ring of Mind Shielding**](https://5e.tools/items.html#ring%20of%20mind%20shielding_dmg): While wearing this ring, you are immune to magic that allows other creatures to read your thoughts, determine whether you are lying, know your alignment, or know your creature type.
 Creatures can telepathically communicate with you only if you allow it.
 You can use an action to cause the ring to become invisible until you use another action to make it visible, until you remove the ring, or until you die.
 If you die while wearing the ring, your soul enters it, unless it already houses a soul.
 You can remain in the ring or depart for the afterlife.
 As long as your soul is in the ring, you can telepathically communicate with any creature wearing it.
 A wearer can't prevent this telepathic communication.
 - [**Cuddly Peluche of Bababooey**](https://5e.tools/items.html#cuddly%20strixhaven%20mascot_scc): Soft bear-like peluche perfect for cuddling.
 If you press it to your arm, shoulder, or leg as an action, the toy stays attached there for 1 hour or until you use an action to remove it.
 When you make a saving throw to avoid or end the frightened condition on yourself, you can give yourself advantage on the roll if the toy is on your person.
 You must decide to do so before rolling the d20.
 If the save succeeds, you can't use the toy in this way until you finish a long rest.
-- [**Bababooey's Marvelous Colors**](https://5e.tools/items.html#nolzur's%20marvelous%20pigments_dmg): (15ft usati / 3000ft ) Colors that allow you to create three-dimensional objects by painting them in two dimensions.
+- [**Bababooey's Marvelous Colors**](https://5e.tools/items.html#nolzur's%20marvelous%20pigments_dmg): (1000ft usati / 3000ft ) Colors that allow you to create three-dimensional objects by painting them in two dimensions.
 The paint flows to form the desired object as you concentrate on its image.
 Each pot of paint is sufficient to cover 1,000 square feet of a surface, which lets you create inanimate objects, terrain features or weapons—that are up to 10,000 cubic feet.
 It takes 10 minutes to cover 100 square feet.
 When you complete the painting, the object or terrain feature depicted becomes a real, nonmagical object.
 Nothing created by the pigments can have a value greater than 25 gp.
 If you paint an object of greater value, the object looks authentic, but close inspection reveals it is made from worthless material.
 If you paint a form of energy it dissipates as soon as you complete the painting, doing no harm to anything.
 - **Potion of Love**
 - **Potion of Watchful Rest**
 - **Rope** 50ft
 - **Rations** 20 days
+- **Habbat** pianticella per Leif

 ---